threadi/wp-personio-integration-light/readme.txt

 #### the Pro license includes:

 - Customization of slugs (URLs) for list and detailed views of positions
-- Multiple and customizable application formulars incl. export of them via Personio API
+- Multiple and customizable application forms incl. export of them via Personio API
-- Multiple Personio-accounts per website
-- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Schwedish, Finnish
+- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Swedish, Finnish
 - Support for multilingual plugins Polylang, WPML, Weglot and TranslatePress
 - Support for subcompanies and additional offices in positions
-- Support for multiple form handler like Contact Form 7, Forminator, NinjaForms and WPForms
+- Support for multiple form handler like Contact Form 7, Forminator and WPForms
-- Add unlimited custom files for download on each single position
+- Use custom feature image on each position
-- Use a custom feature image on each position
+- Unlimited custom files for download on each single position
 - Manual sorting of open positions in list views via drag&drop
 - Sorting of position details visible in frontend via drag&drop
-- Support for tracking of events with Google Analytics 4 // TODO andere zähler?
+- Support for tracking of events with Google Analytics 4
 - Support full text search for positions in frontend
+- Multiple Personio-accounts per website
-- Additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from job descriptions
+- Additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from position descriptions
 - RichSnippets for optimal findability via search engines like Google Jobs
 - Support for Open Graph (Facebook, LinkedIn, WhatsApp ...), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
 - Support to embed positions from your website in other website via oEmbed (optionally configurable for all or single positions)